 Water tank inspection can be cumbersome, time consuming and expensive, but remote operating vehicle (ROV) technology is changing that.
 This short article outlines the five ways ROVs assist water tank inspections.

 During a traditional water tank inspection, inspectors examine the tank for compliance with OSHA/American Water Works Association (AWWA) standards and guidelines.
-They examine coating condition; looking for cracking, peeling, delamination, blistering and rusting.
+They examine coating condition, looking for cracking, peeling, delamination, blistering, and rusting.
 This visual process often involves either hiring an outside dive team to examine the inside of the tank or draining the tank to provide access.
 It can be both time consuming and expensive.
-This video explains the process.

-But, ROV technology is helping to streamline things.
+But ROV technology is helping to streamline things.
 Completing an ROV inspection requires a two-person team and one ROV.
-One person climbs the tank to insert the ROV into the bowl while another operates it from the ground using a remote-control panel.
+One team member climbs the tank to insert the ROV into the bowl while the other team member operates it from the ground using a remote-control panel.
 The ROV remains connected to the remote-control panel via a fiber optic cable.
-The ground operator sees what the ROV camera records on a display.
+The ground operator controls the ROV and sees what the ROV camera records on a display.
 This assists with providing information for maintenance timelines, or full rehabilitation timelines.

 Here are five ways ROV technology can benefit a city.

 1. There is no down time for water availability

 In a typical drain down inspection, a water tank is taken out of service while the inspection team enters the bowl.
 This requires wasting water that would otherwise be used by local residents.
 It also requires providing residents with an alternative means of water (continuous pumping or temporary water source) and requires the tank to be disinfected for AWWA compliance prior to returning to service.
 With an ROV, the water tank can remain in service while an inspection occurs.

 2. They help conserve water